Naturally 7

 Naturally 7 is an American music group with a distinct a cappella style they call "vocal play," which, according to group leader Roger Thomas, is "the art of becoming an instrument using the human voice to create the sound."
 They simulate the sounds of an instrumental band using only their voices, mouths and distortion effects.
 The group was formed in 1999 in New York City.
 It currently consists of the Thomas brothers Roger (musical director, arranger, first baritone, rapping) and Warren (drums, third tenor), Rod Eldridge (first tenor, scratching, guitar, trumpet), Ricky Cort (first tenor, guitar), Dwight Stewart (second baritone, vocals, trombone), Sean Simmonds (second tenor, harmonica), and N'Namdi Bryant (bass guitar, trumpet).

 History

 Early years

 Naturally 7 was founded in 1999 by brothers Roger and Warren Thomas, from Rosedale, Queens.
 The brothers recruited five other singers they had come to know over the years of singing around the city.
-Roger Thomas developed his singing quality after being in and out of several traditional male groups over the years.
+Roger was part of several traditional male groups over the years, thus developing his singing quality.
 When the group was invited to sing at a major a cappella competition in New York City, they won and moved onto the nationals before they took two more wins in the competition.
 Riding their new-found success and still having made no decision whether to have Naturally 7 as an a cappella group or a traditional band, Roger had the novel idea that the group would become both.